You are here

 Gay, Lesbian, Bisexual, Transgender, Questioning, and Allied

 We are committed to providing an inviting and welcoming environment for all students.
 Annually, our department hosts Ally trainings for our students and faculty.
+Multiple department and committee members are also involved in oSTEM, a national society dedicated to educating and fostering leadership for lesbian, gay, bisexual, pansexual, transgender, genderqueer, queer, intersexed, and asexual community (LGBTQIA+) communities in the STEM fields.

 Several of our scientists are members of MN Queer Science, a network for the GLBTQA community in STEM fields at the University.